MelonFunction/ebiten-camera/README.md

 # ebiten-camera

-A simple camera implementation based on [vrld's HUMP for Love2d](https://github.com/vrld/hump)
+A simple camera implementation based on [vrld's hump for LÖVE](https://github.com/vrld/hump)

 Look at [cmd](https://github.com/scarycoffee/ebiten-camera/tree/master/cmd) to see a very basic implemtation.